Complete Guide to Kubernetes: Container Orchestration for Scalable Applications

 Services and Networking

-Let's see an example of how to create a Service by means of a Yml file.
+Let's see an example of how to create a Service through a Yml file.

 # service-example.yaml